Alfred Sands Pell: Early life

-Pell was born in New York in September 1779.
-He was the second son of shipping merchant Benjamin Pell (c.
+Pell was born in New York on March 1, 1786.
+He was the second son of the Quaker lumber and shipping merchant Benjamin Pell (c.
 1750–1828) and Marianna (née Ferris) Pell (1757-1795), who married in 1778.
-Among his siblings were William Ferris Pell (husband of Mary Shipley); Gilbert Titus Pell (husband of Elizabeth Birkbeck, a daughter of Morris Birkbeck, and father of Morris Birkbeck Pell), and representative in the Illinois Legislature, who was appointed United States envoy to Mexico in the 1850s; and Maria Pell (wife of Jacob T. Walden).
+Among his siblings were William Ferris Pell (husband of Mary Shipley); Gilbert Titus Pell (husband of Elizabeth Birkbeck, a daughter of Morris Birkbeck, and father of Morris Birkbeck Pell), a representative in the Illinois Legislature, later appointed United States envoy to Mexico in the 1850s; and Maria Pell (wife of Jacob T. Walden).
 His family were among the largest landowners along the Hudson River.

 His paternal grandparents were Joshua Pell (son of Thomas Pell, 3rd Lord of Pelham Manor and grandson of Sir John Pell, 2nd Lord of Pelham Manor) and Phoebe (née Palmer) Pell (daughter of John Palmer).
-His great-great grandfather, Sir John Pell was the nephew of the 1st Lord, Thomas Pell, who acquired Pelham Manor from the Siwanoy Indians in 1645.
 His maternal grandparents were John Ferris and Marianna (née Hunt) Ferris.
+His great-great grandfather, Lt Col John Pell (styled “Sir”) married Rachel Pinckney and was the nephew of the 1st Lord, Thomas Pell.
+In 1654, Thomas Pell signed a treaty with Chief Wampage and other Siwanoy Indian tribal members that granted him 50,000 acres (20,000 ha) of tribal land, including all or part of what is now The Bronx, and land to the west along Long Island Sound in what is now Westchester County, extending west to the Hutchinson River and north to Mamaroneck.

 Career

-Pell followed in his father's career and became a wealthy merchant with Pell & Co., which imported mahogany and marble before becoming an auction house that later went into financing.
+Pell followed in his father's footsteps and became wealthy as a merchant with the family firm of Pells & Co., importers of mahogany and marble, an auction house, and, lastly, financiers.

-In 1827, Pell purchased a 114 acre estate in Esopus on the Hudson River, just north of Esopus Island, from John Johnston Cameron while, at the same time, also purchasing a 143 acre tract on the Hudson at the northern end of what is now West Park.
-Upon his death, his eldest son Robert inherited these estates.
+In 1827, Pell purchased a 114-acre estate in Esopus on the Hudson River, just north of Esopus Island, from John Johnston Cameron and at the same time a 143-acre tract on the Hudson at the northern end of what is now West Park.
+Upon his death, his eldest son Robert Livingston Pell inherited these estates.